Stained Glass or

 existing clear glass, and allowing you to remove the stained or

-beveled glass should that ever be a desirable option.
+beveled glass in the future should that ever be a desirable option.

 there is a quarter-round molding on the inside onto which the stained

 glass panel will be mounted.
-The illustration above shows the molding
+The illustration above shows the inside

 be wider than the thickness of the stained glass panel, but this is not

-always the case, nor is it necessary.
-There only needs to be enough of
+always the case, nor is it always necessary.
+There only needs to be

 a lip for the